bhoffman0/CSAwesome2/_sources/Unit3-Class-Creation/community-challenge.rst

    <a href="https://app.diagrams.net/" target="_blank">app.diagrams.net</a>

-In lessons 5.1, 5.2, and 5.6, you were asked to design a class of your own choice that is relevant to your community.
+In this unit's challenges, you were asked to design a class of your own choice that is relevant to your community.
 If you would like to do this activity as 1 lab project rather than a piece at a time at the end of each lesson, you can create your complete class here.
 Or you may choose to create a different class of your own here.
 You can work in pairs on this project.